vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/14_svaniShThAbhijnAnAdhikAraH.md

 How can a man kaow that he has firm faith or mishta (in regard to the knowledge of svariipa?)
 The answer is as follows: (1) when he is treated with such things as contumely by others, he would be free from sorrow or depression owing to the knowledge that these faults pertainiog to the body and the like (ugliness, low birth etc) have no connection (at all) with his essential nature, (2) It has been said:-"When one man' reviles another, the sin of the reviled person passes on to the reviler".
 So towards these fools that are to receive his sin by their derisive talk, he (the prapanna) should feel over-whelming campassion as stated in such ślokas as the following - "If other created beings harbour enmity and show hatred, the wise man pities them saying, "How wrapped up they are in great delusion!" and "One should very much pity the fool who does evil to himself by violating the süstras and straying from the right path and who is, therefore, like firewood destined for the flames of hell.”
 (8) The prapanna

-1. Mahabharata: Aswamedhika
+1. Mahābhārata: Aswamedhika

 parva: 110-64.

-2. Viṣṇu purana: 1-17-82.
+2. Viṣṇu purāṇa: 1-17-82.
 3. Ayurveda ?142 CHAPTER

 would feel grateful to these revilers as being benefactors who remind him, by their censure, of faults which have been described in Alaya dar's \*śloka and in such verses as those of Tirumangai Alvar as fit to be reflected on in connection with oneself.
 (4) The prapanna (who has the nishta in svarvpa) would understand that all souls are dependent on Bhagavan owing to their essential nature, that all jivas (kṣetrajnas) are under the sway of past karma and that these revilers of his (therefore) revile him by the prompting of lewara, who is independent and is the seshi of all and who enjoys the līlā which follows from past karma in the relations between him and his revilers.
 He would therefore feel no aversion to them: (5) He would rejoice that his past sins which have begun to operate in this life are now being worked out in part.
 If he has these marks or characteristics as clarified in the explanation of the meaning of the first word (pranava) and the middle word na mama (namo) in the Moolamantra, the prapanna may consider that he has realised his difference from acit or matter, that he possesses knowledge which will enable him to act beneficially towards all beings, that he feels his being destitute of upāyas of any kind, that he knows his existing solely for the fulfil ment of the purposes of Bhagavan and is entirely dependent on him and should therefore do what is pleasing to the Lord, who, by His very nature, is impartial, who rewards (or punishes), each according to his karma, and who is the independent s'eshi for whom all else exist and that he understands that bis good can arige only from the will of another (ie) the Lord, as has been pointed out in the s'loka; “Where am I'who am so full of evil thoughts?
 Where is the possibility of my seeking what is good to me?